dart-lang/language/working/0546-patterns/patterns.md

     prefix, a static constant, or an enum value.

 *   **A prefixed qualified identifier.** Like `a.B.c`.
-It must resolve to a value on an emum type that was imported with a prefix, or a static declaration in a class, mixin, or extension imported with a prefix.
+It must resolve to a value on an enum type that was imported with a prefix, or a static declaration in a class, mixin, or extension imported with a prefix.

 The const expression is evaluated and the result passed to the matched value's